Rita Ora pays tearful tribute to Liam Payne at MTV EMAs: He brought so much joy

 He said: “Hopefully it will be able to live up to its reputation and deliver a great party.”

-Irish singers John and Edward Grimes, better known as Jedward, added some sparkle to the red carpet in glittery suits and said they were looking forward to seeing British singer Charli XCX, nominated for five awards.
+Irish singers John and Edward Grimes, better known as Jedward, added some sparkle to the red carpet in glittery suits and said they were looking forward to seeing British singer Charli XCX, who did not attend on the night despite being nominated in five categories.

 John said: “Charli X is the biggest Jedward fan, back in the day she tweeted and said she wanted to marry Edward but she settled for John.
 But no-one knew about Charli XCX, we were giving her good vibes.